 “I travel not to go anywhere but to go.
 I travel for travel’s sake.
 The great affair is to move.”- R. L. Stevenson.
 From temples to the monastery; picturesque small villages to romantic walking alleys; trekking trails to river rafting, Manali has so much to do all year round.

 Do you know when I travel, I enjoy the road much, the journey much than the destination.
-The destination reminds me to come back at end.
-The journey always memorable because I travel with excitement to reach the destination, to see something new, to explore something un-explored and to cherish the voyage.
-That’s the reason I took the road trip of Manali to cherish the view
+The destination reminds me to come back at the end.
+The journey always memorable because I travel with excitement to reach the destination, to see something new, to explore something unexplored and to cherish the voyage.
+That’s the reason I took the road trip to Manali to cherish the view